EXTERNAL LEARNING OPPORTUNITIES

 International Organization Studies Workshop

-The Academic Council on the United Nations System (ACUNS) and the American Society of International Law (ASIL) jointly sponsor the Workshop each July, to enhance professional development in international organization studies and encourage new directions in international organization research.
+The Academic Council on the United Nations System (ACUNS) and the United Nations Secretariat jointly sponsor this Workshop each year to enhance professional development in international organization studies and encourage new directions in international organization research.
 Participants are expected to present a research paper of publishable quality in the workshop.

 United Nations Institute for Training and Research